-Thank you for supporting Priddy Folk Festival.
-We are proud to be a registered charity run by volunteers with the stated aims of promoting music and arts and improving the environs of Priddy.
+Thank you for supporting Priddy Folk Festival!
+We are proud to be a Registered Charity run by volunteers with the stated aims of promoting music and improving the environs of Priddy.

-The Festival is a major contributor to the local school and preschool, without it’s critical funding these two imperative village facilities would find it difficult to operate.
+The Festival is a major contributor to the local school and preschool, and without this critical funding these two crucial village facilities would find it difficult to operate.

-• St Laurence Church (help with maintenance costs)
+- St Laurence Church (helping with maintenance costs)

-• Art Exhibitions (we have supported two exhibitions for local professional and amateur artists)
+- Art Exhibitions (two exhibitions for local professional and amateur artists)

-• Music Concerts (we have put on various village hall concerts that would otherwise have been uneconomic)
+- Concerts (we have organised village hall concerts that would otherwise have been uneconomic)

-• In 2012 with some new ideas working with the local Wells Blue School, and Halsway Manor focused on promoting young musicians in the folk tradition.
-This was a great success and so popular that we have carried it on in the annual “Priddy Rising” project and the free showcase concert on Saturday during the festival.
+- We have experimented with new ideas, working with the local Wells Blue School and Halsway Manor, focused on promoting young musicians in the folk tradition.
+Our initiative in 2012 was a great success and so popular that we have carried it on in the annual “Priddy Rising” project and the free showcase concert on Saturday during the Festival.

 We’re proud to feature some reports from our recipients below: